 1.2 Entitlements & Payments Under SSY: Under SSY, Rs.18,000 per annum or Rs.1,500 per month shall be paid to every Sikkimese man, woman, child, student & youth who reside in Sikkim.
 For a family of 5, this will be Rs.90,000 per annum or Rs.7,500 per month.
 This amount shall be progressively increased, based on cost of living index.
 Payments under SSY shall commence within 90 days of launch; preceded by existing database validation and creation of new database.
 Transfers shall be made on first day of every month through bank accounts.
 Small and specific categories like State & Central Govt. upper grade serving & retired staff & officers (drawing salary/pension above Rs.25,000 pm), current & former MPs, MLAs, high earning professionals etc. shall be excluded from the scheme but low earning government permanent employees and all ad-hoc employees/scheme workers shall get full benefit of SSY.
 With this one major step, poverty will be eradicated from Sikkim.

-Although the present SDF Government has been in power for 25 years, it has paid only lip service to generating financially stable and secure employment to the people of Sikkim.
-The Government, faced with rising anger of people, has resorted to gimmickery and duped the youth by announcing one job per family but given appointment letters of jobs that are “purely temporary and does not confer any right of regular employment”.
-The Government colludes with private enterprise in keeping salaries low and jobs insecure; workers have no rights and are trapped in fear of hire-and-fire policy.
+Although the present SDF Government has been in power for 25 years, it has paid only lip service to generating financially stable and secure employment for the people of Sikkim.
+The Government, faced with the rising anger of people, has resorted to gimmickry and duped the youth by announcing one job per family but giving appointment letters of jobs that are “purely temporary and do not confer any right of regular employment”.
+The Government colludes with private enterprises in keeping salaries low and jobs insecure; workers have no rights and are trapped in fear of the hire-and-fire policy.
 The ongoing saga at Alembic Pharma is one of many such examples.

-2.1 Mission: Unemployment Free Sikkim – Regularising Exisiting Jobs: Within 6 months, all persons holding temporary, contract, daily wage, guest, Anganawadi, ASHA, MDM or One Family One Job Scheme jobs, will be assured of work till retirement age & equal pay or legal minimum wage.
+2.1 Mission: Unemployment Free Sikkim – Regularising Existing Jobs: Within 6 months, all persons holding temporary, contract, daily wage, guest, Anganwadi, ASHA, MDM, or One Family One Job Scheme jobs, will be assured of work till retirement age & equal pay or legal minimum wage.
 For this, HSP shall make a new law.

 2.2 Mission: Unemployment Free Sikkim – Creating New Jobs: Within 6 months, all qualified & unemployed will get jobs because all vacant positions shall be filled in Education, Health & other Essential Public Services.

-2.3 Employment Commission: Unemployment in Sikkim is a problem created by lack of vision and political will; unemployment can be solved if policy and implementation is focused on the issue.
-Within 1 year, unemployment shall be eradicated from Sikkim through creation of Employment Commission that will ascertain number & type of jobs required.
-Recommendations of the Commission shall be implemented by Govt. and newly formed District-level job creation centres that employ local people to identify employment opportunities.
+2.3 Employment Commission: Unemployment in Sikkim is a problem created by a lack of vision and political will; unemployment can be solved if policy and implementation are focused on the issue.
+Within 1 year, unemployment shall be eradicated from Sikkim through the creation of an Employment Commission that will ascertain the number & type of jobs required.
+Recommendations of the Commission shall be implemented by Govt. and newly formed District-level job creation centers that employ local people to identify employment opportunities.

-2.6 Not Just Skilling Sikkim, Employing Sikkim: Action shall be taken to ensure that those who enroll in government skill development schemes get 100% guarantee of jobs that are assured and long term.
+2.6 Not Just Skilling Sikkim, Employing Sikkim: Action shall be taken to ensure that those who enroll in government skill development schemes get a 100% guarantee of jobs that are assured and long-term.

 2.7 Conducting Jobs Creation Audit: Action shall be taken to ensure that State initiatives for skill generation and industrial policies have explicit job creation targets and the public shall be proactively informed on the status of job creation in all these programs and policies.